JasonD2019/CSE514-PA2/README.md

 ```

 # Different modules
 To impletement different classification modules in this program, comment and uncomment code in function addModule().
-Each time uncomment one of the module to make the polt looks good.
+Each time uncomment one kind of the modules to make the polt looks good.
 Too many modules will make the plot hard to read and understand.
 ```
 # kNN (KNeighborsClassifier)
 n_nerighbors = [3,4,5,6,7]